Myst1cS04p/Pollcord/README.md

 ## Installation

-(Not yet on PyPi, this is for post-release)
+> NOTE: Not yet on PyPi, this is for post-release
 ```bash
 pip install pollcord
 ```